-New City Annex Directions to Ntenjeru (if Robert is not driving you):
+New City Annex Directions to Kisoga (if Charles is not driving you):

-If you are staying at New City Annex, you do not need to go to the Old Taxi Park.
-Exit New City Annex and walk left up the road, take another left and walk down to the main road.
+If you are staying at New City Annex, you can also walk left up the road, take another left and walk down to the main road.
 Stand along the main road to your left and wait for taxis going East.
 All taxi Conductors in Uganda have hand signals that indicate their routes.
 The taxis that you want are the ones in which the Conductor is pointing up to the sky, indicating that they are leaving the boundaries of the city and going farther East.
 If you see a Conductor leaning out the window making this signal, flag him down by extending your arm outward.
-As they pull up, clarify that you are going to Mukono (some taxis are going far East and will not want to take a passenger only to Mukono which is considered near East).
-The standard price is 1,500Ush to Mukono but with your luggage you will likely be charged more, perhaps 1,000 - 2,000Ush more depending on how much you have.
+As they pull up, clarify that you are going to Kisoga, via Mukono (some taxis are going far East and will not want to take a passenger only to Mukono which is considered near East).
+The standard price is 2,000 Ush to Mukono but with your luggage you will likely be charged more, perhaps 2,000 - 3,000 Ush more depending on how much you have.
 If they want to charge you too high a fee, do not fret.
 Let him go, there are plenty of taxis that run this route (he may even agree to let you board at a lower price because it will seem as though you know about fair pricing).

-After boarding, explain to the Conductor that you need to reach the Mukono Taxi Park.
+After boarding, explain to the Conductor that you need to reach the Mukono Taxi Park because you are traveling to Kisoga.
 The common drop point in Mukono for eastern-bound taxis is a supermarket called Sombe, which will be on your left hand side.
 If you are dropped here, simply walk along the road in the same direction as you have been traveling, cross the street, and enter into the walled-off complex.
 Inside here is the Taxi Park.
 As described above, locate either the Bukasa or Ntenjeru (Katosi) taxi.
+This matatu will likely cost 2,000USh.
 Tell the conductor you want to get off at Kisoga.
 Call Edward in advance and call him once you arrive.
 Someone will come and pick you up.